Philadelphia University Admission Requirements

-Can I get into Philadelphia University?
-The school has a 60% acceptance rate.
+How hard is it to get into Philadelphia University and can I get accepted?
+The school has a 60% acceptance rate ranking it #25 in Pennsylvania for lowest rate of acceptance.
 Last year, 2,235 out of 3,746 applicants were admitted making Philadelphia University a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 41 percent.
 Philadelphia University typically accepts and attracts "B+" average high school students.
 Only 23% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|